BillDietrich/linkcheckerhtml/README.md

 ##Check for broken links

-To check for broken links, open an HTML file and then press Alt+L.  See the standard error/warn/info diagnostic icons in lower-left of UI.
+To check for broken links, open an HTML file and then press `Alt-L`.
+Broken links are reported via the standard error/warning/information diagnostic icons in lower-left of UI.

 ##Changes